Join us on sample date

 How It Works

-Dream Israel helps Jewish high school students like you take the Israel trip of your dreams.
+Dream Israel helps American high school students like you take the Israel trip of their dreams.
 By fundraising for a Jewish National Fund project in Israel, you are eligible for up to $7,500 in grants on qualifying programs.
-Select your trip provider.
-Pick your Jewish National Fund project, meet your fundraising minimum and qualify for a grant toward your trip.
+Select your trip provider, pick your Jewish National Fund-USA project, meet your fundraising minimum and receive your grant.
 Learn more about fundraising requirements here.

 VIEW QUALIFYING TRIP PROVIDERS

-Qualified teen programs spend at least 4 weeks in Israel, offer opportunities to interact with Israelis, and offer exceptional learning opportunities.
+Students participating in qualified teen programs spend at least 6 weeks in Israel, enjoy time with local Israelis, and are provided exceptional learning opportunities.

 CHOOSE YOUR PROJECT

 You can make a difference.
-Choose how you want to create change: helping those with disabilities, support fire fighters, help the environment, and more.
+Choose how you want to support the land and people of Israel: helping those with disabilities, supporting fire fighters, and more.

 Alexander Muss High School in Israel (AMHSI-JNF) is a pluralistic, college prep, international study abroad program that strengthens teens’ Jewish identity, teaching them 4,000 years of Jewish history while using the land of Israel as a classroom.
 Offering Semester, Mini-mester, and Summer sessions with opportunities to earn college credit, make new friends and memories, and have the experience of a lifetime.